sharadkap/selphi/README.md

 ## Results
 ### Website
-When the entire test suite has finished, the results will be printed in the terminal, as well as written to `REGR.tap` in TAP format, which would be human readable, were it not for the exception stacktraces returned by webdriver.
+When the entire test suite has finished, the results will be printed in the terminal, as well as written to `REGR.tap` in TAP format, which should be almost human readable.
+Significant knowledge of the structure of the test suite and the websites' CSS design is assumed.

-This can then be formatted and uploaded to HipTest by running `hipub.bat`, and entering the Test Run ID when propted.
+This can then be formatted and uploaded to HipTest by running `hipub.bat`, and entering the Test Run ID when prompted.

 ### Modules
 After each module is completed (or failed), the execution status (and exception message) will be appended to `module_screenshots/module_results.csv` in the folder the repository was saved to (will be created if not already existing).